Saturday 20 & Sunday 21 July 2019 at The Woodlands Event Centre at Wyboston Lakes, Bedfordshire.

 The aim of this lecture is to introduce the concept of the culture war, explore its historical context and outline the dominant issues that serve as its focus of conflict.
 It will explain how the current conflicts over culture are distinct from previous ones, such as the one fought in the nineteenth century.
 Finally, it will raise questions about one of its current drivers, the changing conceptions of morality and the status of moral authority.

-Plenary 2: The role of the state in education Culture Wars: reflections on the 19th and 21st centuries
+Plenary 2: The role of the state in education culture wars: reflections on the nineteenth and twenty-first centuries

 James Tooley – professor of education policy at the University of Newcastle upon Tyne; director, E.G. West Centre; author, The Beautiful Tree